michael2012z/BitBible/markdown/KJV/files/Gen.md

 35. And all his sons and all his daughters rose up to comfort him; but he refused to be comforted; and he said, For I will go down into the grave unto my son mourning.
 Thus his father wept for him.

-36. And the Midianites sold him into Egypt unto Potiphar, an officer of Pharaoh’s, and captain of the guard.officer: Heb. eunuch: but the word doth signify not only eunuchs, but also chamberlains, courtiers, and officerscaptain…: or, chief marshal: Heb. chief of the slaughter men, or executioners
+36. And the Midianites sold him into Egypt unto Potiphar, an officer of Pharaoh’s, and captain of the guard.

 ## Genesis 38